-"Wait," said Lamar, and handed John the dead light, freeing his hands.
-From his pockets he produced two walkie-talkies; large black boxy things Charlie had only seen attached to police officers' belts.
+"Wait," said Lamar.
+He passed John the dead light, freeing his hands.
+From his pockets he produced two walkie-talkies; they were large, black, boxy things Charlie had only seen attached to police officers' belts.

-"Where did you get those?"
-She asked, and he smiled mysteriously.
+"Where did you get those?" she asked.

+Lamar smiled mysteriously.
 "I'm afraid I can't tell you that," he said.

-"He stole them from Carlton's house."
-Jessica stated plainly, taking one from his hand and examining it.
+"He stole them from Carlton's house," Jessica stated plainly, taking one from his hand and examining it.